hiroshiban/Mcalibrator2/README.md

   5. ***a linear/nonlinear hybrid estimation --- recursive linear estimations + Nelder-Mead Simplex***,
   6. ***a line search algorithm --- Brent-Powell with Coggins/Golden-section***,
   7. ***a linear/nonlinear hybrid estimation --- recursive linear estimations + Brent-Powell with Coggins/Golden-section***.
   For more details of the estimation algorithms, please see comments on the source codes of Mcalibrator2 and see the paper on this software ([Ban and Yamamoto, 2013, Journal of Vision](http://www.journalofvision.org/content/13/6/20.long)).
-You can select one of these methods by using the dropdown-box next to the ***“measure”*** button.
+You can select one of these methods by using the dropdown-box next to the ***"measure"*** button.
 The estimation for one chromaticity will take 1-5 min.
-After finishing the estimations, the results are presented on the ***“x,y,Y”*** and ***“LUT(or RGB)”*** edit boxes just below the ***“results (x1, y1, Y1; x2, y2, Y2; x3, y3,..)”*** message.
-In addition, the CIE1931 xy values you want and the actual measured values for the estimations are plotted on the ***“CIE1931 chromaticity diagram”*** window by a circle (what you want) and a cross (actual measurement).
+After finishing the estimations, the results are presented on the ***"x,y,Y"*** and ***"LUT(or RGB)"*** edit boxes just below the ***"results (x1, y1, Y1; x2, y2, Y2; x3, y3,..)"*** message.
+In addition, the CIE1931 xy values you want and the actual measured values for the estimations are plotted on the ***"CIE1931 chromaticity diagram"*** window by a circle (what you want) and a cross (actual measurement).

 ![Mcalibrator2 Color Calculator tab selection of estimation methods](doc/imgs/13_Color_Calculator_tab_selection_of_estimation_methods.png)
 **Mcalibrator2: Color Calculator tab, the dropdown-list for selecting a chromaticity estimation method**